swap72/72Laboratories/Curated_Plan/decision.md

 - knows how to operate at least 5 developer tools
 - knows either AWS, Azure or GCP
 - has at least basic knowledge of C++ or Rust
 - has basic understanding of embedded systems
+- Ability to adapt and learn quickly ✅